UnifierHQ/unifier-micro/README.md

 Memory usage is minimized by removing certain values from `UnifierMessage` class, as well as not utilizing multithreading and reducing caching.

+## How is this different from Unifier?
+Unifier is a much faster and versatile global chat bot.
+It uses threading and caching to significantly increase the bridging speed, and supports other platforms.
+Unifier Micro, on the other hand, takes a low-memory approach, and lacks the performance optimizations and platform support to significantly reduce memory usage.
+This reduces Unifier Micro's speed, as well as limits the bot to support Discord only.

 ## Who should use this?
 Unifier Micro is built for small communities just wanting to give Unifier a spin, or communities with very limited resources to run Unifier.
 For communities of scale with decent resources, we recommend using the [full-scale